Kietpawpan/artof9x9/README.md

 ```
 let comment = [cm, c0,c1,c2];
 ```
-4. Set diagram.
-Every move includes a positive 'b' value.
-The blank board is initialized with a 'b' value.
+4. Create a diagram for each move.
+Each move includes a positive 'b' value.
+The initial board state has a 'b' value, with non-initial boards set to MGF.
 ```
 var m0 = b;
 var m1 = b1ee+b;